MBRO95/PortableCellNetwork/README.md

     ```bash
     sudo reboot now
     ```
-10. Run the 'StartYateBTS.sh' script located on the Desktop
+10. Run the 'StartYateBTS.sh' script located in the home directory
     ```bash
-    cd ~/Desktop
     sudo ./StartYateBTS.sh -i #It's important to keep the '-i' flag so the script runs interactively
     ```